KealanMcCormack/Actor-Programming-Vacuum-World/README.md

 It is written in Astra - http://astralanguage.com/wordpress/

+It was developed in collaboration with https://github.com/Lukadolla and https://github.com/GerardColman

 **How To Run**

 Simply clone the project and then run mvn in the main directory.